Starsakary/JustLend-doc/developers/justlend-protocol-contracts/comptroller.md

 ```
 const troll = Comptroller.at(0xABCD...);
-const markets = await troll.methods.getAssetsIn(cTokens).call();
+const markets = await troll.methods.getAssetsIn(jTokens).call();
 ```

 ### Collateral Factor

-A cToken's collateral factor can range from 0-90%, and represents the proportionate increase in liquidity (borrow limit) that an account receives by minting the cToken.
+A jToken's collateral factor can range from 0-90%, and represents the proportionate increase in liquidity (borrow limit) that an account receives by minting the jToken.

 Generally, large or liquid assets have high collateral factors, while small or illiquid assets have low collateral factors.
 If an asset has a 0% collateral factor, it can't be used as collateral (or seized in liquidation), though it can still be borrowed.